Pic: Ramses Madrid

 ‘‘I know,’’ he replied.

 ‘‘I remember when you were a child, you liked a girl in kindergarten, and you destroyed mom’s garden to give her flowers, even knowing that mom was going to scold you.
 I think that tactic would be more successful with a woman whose value is not only estimated in euros.
 I understand that you are young and that you want to have fun, but you cannot treat women like one of your cars.
-Actually, I think that you give your cars much more affection,’’ she laughed. ‘‘That wasn’t the way we were educated.
+Actually, I believe that you give your cars much more affection,’’ she laughed. ‘‘That wasn’t the way we were educated.
 I know you still hurt for what happened three years ago, but you have to turn the page, to be yourself again, ’’ she stared at him and took his hand.

 ‘‘…you cannot treat women like one of your cars.
 Actually, I think that you give your cars much more affection…’’